Organizing Committee Biographies

 Julio Romero Agüero

-Dr. Julio Romero Agüero is Vice President, Strategy and Business Innovation at Quanta Technology.
-He has 22 years of industry experience and provides leadership to Quanta Technology in the areas of technology and business strategy, grid modernization, distribution systems analysis, planning and engineering, and integration of distributed energy resources and emerging technologies.
+Dr. Julio Romero Agüero is Chief Innovation and Transformation Officer at JEA.
+He provides leadership in the identification, development, evaluation, and adoption of emerging technologies, business models, services, processes, and industry leading practices to improve overall enterprise performance and sustainability, and achieve digital transformation.
+He has 23 years of industry experience in the areas of technology and business strategy, grid modernization, smart grid, utility of the future, distribution systems analysis, planning, and operations, and integration of distributed generation, energy storage, microgrids and electric vehicles.
 He has developed solutions in these areas for electric utilities and regulatory boards in the USA, Canada, Latin America, the Caribbean and Asia.
-He is a Senior Member of the IEEE and Chair of the IEEE Distribution Subcommittee.
-He has served as Chair of the IEEE Working Group on Distributed Resources Integration, Editor of IEEE Transactions on Power Delivery, and Editor of IEEE Transactions on Smart Grid.
-He is Adjunct Professor at University of North Carolina at Charlotte and Lecturer on Smart Grid Systems at University of Houston.
+Before joining JEA he was Vice President of Strategy and Business Innovation at Quanta Technology, where he led the development of pioneering methodologies and concepts for planning and analysis of modern and future power distribution systems, grid modernization, and distributed energy resources.
+He has been Adjunct Professor at University of North Carolina at Charlotte and University of Houston.
 He is a former Commissioner of the National Energy Commission of Honduras.
+He is a Senior Member of the IEEE, and has served as Chair of the IEEE Distribution Subcommittee, Chair of the IEEE Working Group on Distributed Resources Integration, Editor of IEEE Transactions on Power Delivery, and Editor of IEEE Transactions on Smart Grid.

 Arnie de Castro

 Product Manager, SAS